How to. Removing film/vinyl with adhesive.

-We advice you pull the sticker along the mounting surface and not to pull away from the mounting surface.
+We advice you pull the film/sticker along the mounting surface itself and not to pull away from the mounting surface.
 Start at the top and pull the film towards the floor (not towards yourself/away from the mounting surface).
 Thus, flip the material over onto itself, a 180 degree.
 As to put as little tension onto the mounting surface as possible, thus to minimise the chance of damaging the mounting surface.
 And leaving as little residue/adhesive behind as possible.

 Removing Removable Vinyl